uzayka/creative_perf_task/README.md

 The password generation algorithm works as follows:

- -Create an empty list called password.
+ 1. Create an empty list called password.

- -Define four groups of characters:
+ 2. Define four groups of characters:

-   *lowercase letters
+   * lowercase letters

-   *numbers
+   * numbers

-   *uppercase letters
+   * uppercase letters

-   *special symbols
+   * special symbols

--For each selected character type:
+3. For each selected character type:

-  *Repeat according to the selected number.
+  * Repeat according to the selected number.

-  *Randomly choose a character from the corresponding group.
+  * Randomly choose a character from the corresponding group.

-  *Add the character to the password list.
+  * Add the character to the password list.

--Shuffle the list to randomize the order.
+4. Shuffle the list to randomize the order.

--Join the characters together into a single string.
+5. Join the characters together into a single string.

--Return the final password.
+6. Return the final password.

 This algorithm ensures the password follows the user's selected requirements while remaining random.